titom73/anta-malaga/README.md

 # Arista Network Testing Automation (ANTA) demo

+__WIP__ - Documentation is not accurate anymore!
+Please update it !

 This repository is built to support demo about how to use [Arista Network Testing Automation](https://www.anta.ninja) framework.

 Repository is based on [containerlab](https://containerlab.dev/) for lab management, [eos-download](https://github.com/titom73/eos-downloader) for cEOS image management